ATpoint/circtools/README.md

 - `circular_intersect()` intersects a timepoint with a time window respecting periodicity of data
 - `make_data()` simulates circadian data based on a cosinor model with adjustable mesor, amplitude and acrophase
 - `make_design()` creates a design matrix based on the cosinor model for a provided set of timepoints
 - `rad2period()` converts acrophase values from radians hours to period hours
+- `run_model_selection()` classifies circadian data from two conditions into differential categories using a model fitting approach, adopted from the `compareRhythms` package

 ## Installation